Can You Have a Cold Spa Pool? Discover the Benefits of Cold Water Therapy

 Switching to a cold spa pool is straightforward, and you can start reaping the benefits of cold water therapy with just a few simple adjustments:

-• Turn Off the Heater: The easiest way to create a cold spa pool is to turn off the heater.
-If you prefer a slightly milder plunge, set the thermostat to the lowest available temperature, usually around 15°C (59°F).
+• Turn Off the Heater: The easiest way to cool your spa is to turn off the heater or lower the thermostat to the lowest available setting.

 • Use Cold Water Additions: If the outdoor temperature keeps your spa warmer than desired, you can add cold water or ice to the spa for a quick cooling effect.